Now that you have your AR rifle sighted in, you need to buy yourself a gun sling. Norman gives his picks for the best AR-15 sling for your rifle.

 Anyone who has ever served their country or just hunted this great land knows the value of a rifle sling.

 It is used in the act of shooting, transporting your rifle from place to place and allows you to use both hands while keeping your rifle close or transitioning to a handgun.

-In the worst of times it has served as a tourniquet and saved lives.
-But most of the time I find it’s left behind until the time its needed most and not available.
+In the worst of times, it has served as a tourniquet and saved lives.
+But most of the time I find it’s left behind until the time it's needed most and not available.
 Wise hunters and shooters carry their slings with them for times like this.

-But which sling to buy, one point, two point, three point, quick detach, sport, professional, educate yourself before you purchase, this will help make the wisest choice for your application.
-Many sites have videos on products they sell and you can learn a lot from people in the know, I highly encourage you watch them so you purchase what you want the first time, it will save you from playing mail man and a whole lot of aggravation.
+But which sling to buy, one point, two points, three point, quick detach, sport, professional, educate yourself before you purchase, this will help make the wisest choice for your application.
+Many sites have videos on products they sell and you can learn a lot from people in the know, I highly encourage you to watch them so you purchase what you want the first time, it will save you from playing mail man and a whole lot of aggravation.

-The list that follows if my pick for five of the best ar 15 rifles slings on the market in no particular order:
+The list that follows if my pick for five of the best AR-15 rifles slings on the market in no particular order:

 - AR-15 Sling 1 Point Bungee Sling